-[Updated] If your company gives a gas card to employees or reimburses their fuel costs, it can be a challenge to control these costs.
-Paying for employees' fuel typically supplements a car allowance, but it can create some headaches if not managed properly.
-Here are three strategies to use.
+If your company gives a gas card to employees or reimburses their fuel costs, it can be a challenge to control these costs.
+Last week we looked at five reasons to consider not directly paying for employees gas.
+This week we'll look at three strategies to reduce costs while continuing a gas card program.

 Gas prices and your company fuel card